 Presentations can pose more than the usual challenge for introverts.
 After all the preparation, an introvert presenter also has to worry about facing a large group of people.

 It’s commonly believed that most introverts aren’t particularly inclined to group situations.
 However, it doesn’t automatically mean that introverts can’t handle pitching to a crowd.
-Best-selling author Susan Cain is a perfect example to the contrary.
+Best-selling author Susan Cain is a perfect example.

 Unlike their counterparts, introverts are better with intrapersonal or “inward-turning” activities.

-If you’re among the millions of people who identify as introverts, we have a presentation guide that might help you command your presence in front of an audience:
+If you’re among the millions of people who identify as introverts, here’s a presentation guide that will help you command your presence in front of an audience:

 Learn what you can about the audience